IHE/DCP/README.md

 Dynamic Care Planning implementation guide

+> This repository was put together to help explore capabilities for FHIR build tooling to support IHE supplement development.
+Since it was created, there have been several improvements in the FHIR publication tooling, including the use of templates.
+This IG should be updated to use templates, and specifically the [IHE Supplement](https://github.com/IHE/supplement-template) template.
+In addition, the IG should be reviewed for adherence to IHE [Guidance on Writing Profiles of FHIR](https://wiki.ihe.net/index.php/Guidance_on_writing_Profiles_of_FHIR)

 Commits to this repository will automatically trigger a new build of the IG, which will then be published to the following location:

 [http://build.fhir.org/ig/IHE/DCP](http://build.fhir.org/ig/IHE/DCP)